 In a world where many people take things for granted… I will never forget when we were in Nha Trang, Vietnam.

 One day we saw a few kids, who were playing with a football (that’s soccer for folk like us).
-The ball came hurtling our way and Max grabbed it.
+The ball came hurtling our way and Paul grabbed it.
 Then he spun the ball on his finger, like with a basketball.

 You should’ve seen the look on the kids faces… it was priceless.
 They were mesmerized, and couldn’t believe what they were seeing.
 To us, this was normal.

-Then as Max gave the ball back to the children, they gave it back to him… motioning for him to do it again!
+Then as Paul gave the ball back to the children, they gave it back to him… motioning for him to do it again!
 We’ve even seen kids play with nothing except for cardboard boxes that were left out on the streets.

 There’ve been many situations where we’ve stopped to think… we’re grateful for the roof over our heads, our new clothes, and clean drinking water… Even things like our iPhones, being able to fly on a plane, having a proper bed to sleep on, and so on.